snowman-repos/book/project_managers/README.md

 Expressing, containing, or consisting of a negation, refusal, or denial – indicating opposition or resistance.
 Lacking positive or constructive features, unpleasant, disagreeable, gloomy, pessimistic.
 The Free Dictionary

-Pretty depressing huh, kind of makes you feel like the below made me feel as a child, FIGHT AGAINST THE SADNESS!

-Horrific!
-If you want to take a few minutes to recover at this point I completely understand.

 However when it comes to web project management I sincerely believe it is a Web Project Manager’s job to execute most of the actions listed in the first sentence of the dictionary’s definition when necessary, and absolutely at all costs never any of those in the second – thus throwing the very essence of ‘what is negativity’ in web projects into a spin.